Akshit9/Heart-Strokes_Predictions/README.md

 *I have used Decision Tree and Random forest to check which suits best in predicting.

-*I got 90 and 94% accuracy respectively for predictions
+*Got 90 and 94% accuracy respectively for predictions by classifying patients dataset

 *It is also visualized in lot of aspects to best outcomes and well trained model.